learosema/leon/README.md

 - It has some limitations:
     - LEON does not have a syntax definition for 1-length arrays (yet).
 So LEON.decode(LEON.encode([666])) returns 666.
     - when encoding a string like "666", the LEON decoder returns it as a number.
 You can turn off typeGuessing if you want to force strings.
+    - empty strings are returned as empty arrays []

 ## License